ehip/epo/README.md

 # EPO
 This repository stores the codebase for Oulun Etelä- ja Keskipohjalainen Osakunta (EPO ry) website.
 EPO ry is a student organization targeted for students originating from the Southern and Central Ostrobothnia regions.
 EPO arranges all kinds of activities for its' members in the form of different events and activities.
-The goal of EPO is to bring fellow Southern and Central Ostrobothnian students together.

 ## Install
 ``` shell